If you're interested in alternative therapies and would like to help others, a career as an acupuncturist may be for you

 There is no structured career progression for an acupuncturist and success depends very much on professional and business ability.
 Client numbers tend to increase as you gain experience and reputation; personal interests often determine career direction.

-It is important to keep up to date with developments in the profession through continued professional development (CPD).
-CPD is a requirement to be a member of the British Acupuncture Council (BAcC).
+It's important to keep up to date with developments in the profession through continued professional development (CPD).
+CPD is a requirement to be a member of the BAcC.

 After gaining considerable experience, it is possible for you to teach or supervise students on courses, e.g. as clinical supervisors at acupuncture colleges.
 You could also choose to research, write, or practise another therapy alongside acupuncture.

-There may be opportunities to work abroad.
-However, you should check the specific requirements of the country you're interested in working in, as these may differ from the UK.
+Acupuncturists often work in more than one location or setting, which can provide variety.
+There may also be opportunities to work abroad, however, you should check the specific requirements of the country you're interested in working in, as these may differ from the UK.